Icosahunter/obgen/README.md

   - Objects
   - Object Definitions
   - Builders

 ### Objects
 Objects are what Obgen generates.
-They are xml objects with a form resembling objects in program.
-Objects have a name, description, tags, and attributes.
+They are xml objects with a form resembling objects in programning.
+Objects have a name, class, description, tags, and attributes.

 ### Object Definitions
 Object definitions define an type of object.
 An object definition stores things